 The lighting of the Osmanthus Gardens in Cornwall Park is an annual event which celebrates Hastings' sister-city relationship with Guilin, in China.

-The 2019 Lighting of Osmanthus Gardens lantern festival will take place at Cornwall Park, Hastings on 3 - 7 April from 6pm - 9:30pm.
-More information to come.
+The 2020 Lighting of Osmanthus Gardens lantern festival will take place at Cornwall Park, Hastings on 1 - 5 April.

 The 2018 Lighting of Osmanthus Gardens lantern festival was a resounding success enjoyed over five nights of wonderful weather.
 It attracted huge crowds and we received fantastic feedback about the magic the festival created in the gardens.